teoguso/fluffy-flower/SUBMISSION.md

 dummy_features_roc.png
 ```

-In `models/` one can find the two grid search objects, containing
+In `models/` one will find the two grid search objects, containing
 the two best models.

 ```